krnRaj03/Quotations/README.md

-<h1>Excel Simplifier for Quotes and Invoices</h1>
+<h1>Avista Quotation & Invoicing system</h1>

-<p>Welcome to the Excel Simplifier for Quotes and Invoices!
+<p>Welcome to the Avista Quotation & Invoicing system!
 This project automates the complex functionalities of Excel for creating, editing, viewing, and deleting quotes and invoices with a single click.
 You can also generate PDF quotations and invoices effortlessly and visualize your data with monthly and yearly graphs.</p>

 <h2>Features</h2>
 <ul>